 - Regularly check the operating fluid level while the vacuum pump is running and at operating temperature. - 2.
-Make sure that the level is in the area at the middle of the sight glass. - 3.
+Make sure that the level is within the marks on the sight glass frame. - 3.
 Check the operating fluid fill level daily during continuous operation, and every time the vacuum pump is switched on.